-To confirm success, verify that this search returns expected results: sourcetype="cisco:sourcefire" severity::medium.
-Change the severity necessary.
-Updated 3 months ago
+To confirm success, verify that this search returns expected results:

+sourcetype="cisco:sourcefire" severity::medium.Changethe severity value as necessary.

 Sampling at Ingest-Time

 Let's say that you wanted to analyze and troubleshoot with highly verbose/voluminous data - for example, CDN logs, ELB Access Logs, or VPC Flows - but you were concerned about storage requirements and search performance.
 With Sampling, you can bring in enough samples that your analysis remains statistically significant, and also do all the necessary troubleshooting.